9 Fruits That May Help Combat Constipation

 There are several treatments and easy ways to combat constipation.

 One of the most effective ways to do it is to follow a diet rich in fruit.
 They contain different nutrients that accelerate the digestive system.
 And, they provide the body with lots of insoluble fiber.

 Because of their high water and fiber content, pears are a great regulator of intestinal movement.

 - They help heal the digestive system, due to their anti-oxidant properties, and promote the elimination of high cholesterol.

 - They also contain vitamins B, C and E, and minerals (iron, calcium, and potassium).

-A one of the citrus fruits tangerines are an excellent source of vitamin C and a natural way to combat constipation.
+As one of the citrus fruits, tangerines are an excellent source of vitamin C and a natural way to combat constipation.

-- This stimulates the formation of anti-bodies in the body and fight attacks from harmful agents.
+- They stimulate the formation of anti-bodies in the body to fight attacks from harmful agents.

-- Tangerines have a high level of fibre.
-So, tangerines help prevent digestive problems, high cholesterol, and cardiovascular disease.
+- Tangerines have a high level of fiber.
+Therefore, they help prevent digestive problems, high cholesterol, and cardiovascular diseases.

 - They contain a variety of acids which are important for the proper functioning of the body.